Puppy Socialization: How to Socialize Your Puppy the Right Way

 However, there are ways that you can socialize your puppy, and avoid the risk to a reasonable degree.
 Most diseases are picked up when the puppy is walking on the ground.
 Getting your puppy out and about can safely be done by driving your puppy to locations where they're going to experience new things, but not walking them around.

 You can either sit in your car with your puppy on your lap, and let your puppy watch the world go by while you feed treats, or you can pick the puppy up and sit on a park bench and do the same thing.
-Before the puppy is 16 weeks of age these trips should occur several times a week at different types of locations such as a suburban park where kids are playing, city park bench where the puppy can see traffic and pedestrians, in the parking lot of a pet supply store, etc.
+Before the puppy is 16 weeks of age these trips should occur several times a week at different types of locations such as a suburban park where kids are playing, city park bench where the puppy can see traffic and pedestrians, in the parking lot of a pet supply store, etc. Some other low risk environments to consider would be:

 This exposes your puppy to the sights and sounds of new locations, and provides the experiences that they so desperately need.
 But remember to leave if your puppy displays signs of fear or stress - we want GOOD experiences!